AdobeDocs/experience-manager-htl.en/help/global-objects.md

 ## JavaScript-backed Objects {#javascript-backed-objects}

 It is possible to back HTL logic with JavaScript.
 However the preferred or recommended method is by using [Sling Models.](https://sling.apache.org/documentation/bundles/models.html)

-## Additional Resources {#additional-resources}

-If you want to dive in to HTL directly consider checking out:

-* [The WKND tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) - Use HTL to implement an simple AEM project from scratch
-* [The HTL specification](specification.md) - If you have specific questions about HTL syntax